Turkish minister says fending off 'mini-coup attempt'

 The graft inquiry became public on December 17 with a series of raids and detentions of senior businessmen close to Erdogan and of the sons of three ministers.
 Since then, the media hostile to Erdogan has brimmed with tales of police raiding offices or homes and seizing caches of dollar bills.

-President Abdullah Gul, seen as unifying figure who has largely stayed out of the furor, made an appeal for unity in a New Year's message, stressing the importance of a clear separation of powers.

-"It is the duty of all of us to avoid attitudes that damage the fact and perception of an independent and impartial judiciary," he said in the message on the presidency website.

-Erdogan's supporters argue the graft accusations have so far lacked any substance and were driven by political ambitions.
+Erdogan's supporters argue that accusations have so far lacked any substance and were driven by political ambitions.

 "We as the government are on the job," Babacan said.
 "We created this political and economic stability with our own strength.
 We will not easily allow someone to come and take it away.
 However many efforts there were until now trying to shake political stability, we overcame them all."